2k-joker/pr-with-params/README.md

 # PR::With::Params [![Gem Version](https://badge.fury.io/rb/pr-with-params.svg)](https://badge.fury.io/rb/pr-with-params)
-A lightweight gem that pushes current local branch to remote with upstream at origin/[local-branch-name].
+A lightweight ruby gem that pushes current local branch to remote with upstream at origin/[local-branch-name].
 It also opens a new pull request browser window at a URL with customized query params, based on specified options, which pre-populates certain fields in the pull request.
 This is especially useful when supporting multiple PR templates within a code base.

 Inspired by GitHub's documentation on [using query params to create pull requets](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/using-query-parameters-to-create-a-pull-request)

+## Prerequisites
+This gem currently uses the [launchy gem](https://github.com/copiousfreetime/launchy) to open URLs.
+Ensure your code base satisfies launchy's dependencies.

 ## Installation